 Here are basic guidelines for scheduling your session:

-1) If you are in Honors and live within convenient driving distance, you should attend the Honors Orientation session on May 17 or 19.
+1) If you are in Honors and live within convenient driving distance, you should attend the Honors Orientation session (see Orientation page at link below).
 This is NOT an option for non-honors students.

-2) If you’re attending SS1 and are not in Honors, or if making two trips would be a considerable inconvenience, you should plan on attending one of the first freshman sessions, (May 21, 24, 26, or 28) SIGN UP AS EARLY AS POSSIBLE, as early sessions fill up very quickly (within days, if not hours, of the application opening).
+2) If you’re attending SS1 and are not in Honors, or if making two trips would be a considerable inconvenience, you should plan on attending one of the first freshman sessions, (those between May 18 & 27) SIGN UP AS EARLY AS POSSIBLE, as early sessions fill up very quickly (within days, if not hours, of the application opening).
 This would still require you to find lodging over the weekend until dorms open..